-- 2. Outside Class A airspace, or where mix of Class A airspace/non-Class A airspace exists, only when: - (a) Additional coverage is provided by secondary radar beyond that of the primary radar. - (b) The primary radar is temporarily unusable or out of service.
-Advise pilots when these conditions exist cy is assured, as provided in para 5-1-4, BEACON RANGE ACCURACY.
+2. Outside Class A airspace, or where mix of Class A airspace/non-Class A airspace exists, only when:

+(a) Additional coverage is provided by secondary radar beyond that of the primary radar.

+(b) The primary radar is temporarily unusable or out of service.
+Advise pilots when these conditions exist.